-- 8.3 Mr Horgan told us that Ngāi Tahu had taken a balanced approach when assessing the applications and resisted the temptation to simply oppose all applications in their entirety.
-More particularly, Ngāi Tahu had generally placed its emphasis upon the new (rather than replacement) consent applications and those that will result in large scale land use intensification, rather than the taking of water so as to provide security of supply for existing farming operations. - 8.4 Mr Horgan told us that Ngāi Tahu had adopted two focal points in the Upper Waitaki Basin against which they assessed the applications, being the Upper Haldon Arm / Lower Tekapo River and the Ahuriri Delta.
-Mr Horgan told us that in addition to being focal points, that Ngāi Tahu also propose to undertake mahinga kai restoration in those locations also. - 8.5 Notwithstanding the interest in the two focal points of the Ahuriri Delta and the Haldon Arm, Mr Horgan for Ngāi Tahu reiterated concern about the possible effects that increased nitrates and phosphorous concentrations in Lake Benmore might have on the Lower Waitaki catchment.
-In this respect the Ngāi Tahu philosophy of "Ki Uta Ki Tai" or "mountains to the sea" is relevant and recognises that all parts of the catchment are interconnected and an impact on one part will affect all other parts. - 8.6 A litmus test for Ngāi Tahu was that kai gathered in the waters of the Waitaki system should be able to be eaten safely.
-They stated that the individual and cumulative effects of the proposed activities required that a precautionary approach must be adopted in our decision making. - 8.7 The visual evidence provided by Ngāi Tahu at the hearing indicates that no "recorded" archaeological sites are located on that area of Aviemore Station close to Mahi Tikumu/Lake Aviemore where the proposed activities are to occur.
-However the "visual evidence" indicates that a Nohoaka (temporary seasonal campsite) is located in close proximity to proposed irrigation area and within 200 metres of the proposed intake site.
+- 8.5 Mr Horgan told us that Ngāi Tahu had taken a balanced approach when assessing the applications and resisted the temptation to simply oppose all applications in their entirety.
+More particularly, Ngāi Tahu had generally placed its emphasis upon the new (rather than replacement) consent applications and those that will result in large scale land use intensification, rather than the taking of water so as to provide security of supply for existing farming operations. - 8.6 Mr Horgan told us that Ngāi Tahu had adopted two focal points in the Upper Waitaki Basin against which they assessed the applications, being the Upper Haldon Arm / Lower Tekapo River and the Ahuriri Delta.
+Mr Horgan told us that in addition to being focal points, that Ngāi Tahu also propose to undertake mahinga kai restoration in those locations also. - 8.7 Notwithstanding the interest in the two focal points of the Ahuriri Delta and the Haldon Arm, Mr Horgan for Ngāi Tahu reiterated concern about the possible effects that increased nitrates and phosphorous concentrations in Lake Benmore might have on the Lower Waitaki catchment.
+In this respect the Ngāi Tahu philosophy of "Ki Uta Ki Tai" or "mountains to the sea" is relevant and recognises that all parts of the catchment are interconnected and an impact on one part will affect all other parts. - 8.8 A litmus test for Ngāi Tahu was that kai gathered in the waters of the Waitaki system should be able to be eaten safely.
+They stated that the individual and cumulative effects of the proposed activities required that a precautionary approach must be adopted in our decision making.